jekyll2014/KineticValidator/KineticValidator/readme.txt

 	36) Missing searches - call to search forms not having certain \Shared\search\like\searchForm\search.jsonc file (not implemented in Kinetic).
 	37) JavaScript code - any property value containing "#_" pattern
 	38) JS #_trans.dataView('DataView').count_# - old-style version of a newer "%DataView.count%" macro
-	39) Missing layout id's - any layouts not having the "model.id" or "model.id" different from control "id"
-	40) Incorrect layout id's - any layouts having "model.id" different from control "id"
-	41) Incorrect dataview-condition - "dataview-condition" method must have different values for "dataview" and "result" properties otherwise dataview data could be corrupted.
+	39) Incorrect dataview-condition - "dataview-condition" method must have different values for "dataview" and "result" properties otherwise dataview data could be corrupted.
-	42) Incorrect tab links - to detect inexistent tab id's (broken by AppStudio).
-Not very reliable - false alarms on slide-outs.
-	43) Incorrect REST calls - to detect inconsistent REST calls.
+	40) Incorrect REST calls - to detect inconsistent REST calls.
 Available services/methods/parameters are taken from Server\Assemblies folder *.Contract*.dll files.
 Need to have some dependent DLL's in program or Assemblies folder to get parameters list for the methods (service and methods works well without).
 See 'Tech notes'.
+	41) Incorrect field names - checking every {dataview.field} pattern for defined dataView and existing field as per server dataset information.
+Field check is only performed for server-related dataTables/views.
+	42) Missing layout id's - any layouts not having the "model.id" or "model.id" different from control "id"
+	43) Incorrect event expressions - <condition> event expression validation (C# style)
+	44) Incorrect rule conditions - <dataview-condition> event expression and rule condition validation (SQL style)
+	45) !!!Experimental feature!!!
+Incorrect layout id's - any layouts having "model.id" different from control "id"
+	46) !!!Experimental feature!!!
+Incorrect tab links - to detect inexistent tab id's (broken by AppStudio).
+Not very reliable - false alarms on slide-outs.
-	44) Duplicate GUID's - to find GUID duplicates within project scope. !!!
-Experimental feature !!!
+	47) !!!Experimental feature!!!
+Duplicate GUID's - to find GUID duplicates within project scope.

 	It is possible to select root projects folder to run mass-validation.
 Note that it tries to find a project in only one sub-folder level.
 	Program also tries to load report from \program_folder\project_folder\ on project folder selection.
 This is a previously generated folder so the report can be outdated.